lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 ## 7. Composition Over Inheritance

-I prefer composing small parts over climbing deep inheritance trees; delegation lets me evolve behavior without fragile parent classes.
+Inheritance trees get messy fast.
+I prefer composing small, focused parts instead of climbing fragile class hierarchies.
+Delegation gives you flexibility without the brittleness of parent-child coupling.

-Refactor Flow:
+My refactoring approach:

-1. Identify added behavior in subclass.
+1. Identify the new behavior you added in a subclass.
-2. Replace inheritance with delegation.
+2. Replace that inheritance relationship with delegation to a separate component.
-3. Keep interfaces minimal.
+3. Keep your interfaces minimal—expose only what's needed.

 Example (Java):